 At the end of the two weeks, we offer each participant a chance to come back and spend one more week with the desk they felt was most useful and interesting for them.

-To be considered for a placement you must be at least 18, an EEA resident with the right to work or train in the UK and able to demonstrate a genuine interest in for journalism – for example, serious involvement in student journalism, work experience on local/specialist media, or an impressive personal website or blog.
+To be considered for a placement you must be at least 18, with the right to work or train in the UK and able to demonstrate a genuine interest in journalism – for example, serious involvement in student journalism, work experience on local/specialist media, or an impressive personal website or blog.

-The aim of the scheme is to introduce aspiring journalists to an editorial environment.
+The aim of this London-based scheme is to introduce aspiring journalists to an editorial environment.
 For this reason we regret that professional journalists are not eligible to apply for these placements.
 Those who have received a previous placement at GNM are not eligible.